What should I be when I grow up? Where should I live? What marketing, sales, and service software should my business use?

 From creating conversion paths with calls-to-action, landing pages, and forms, to automating your email campaigns and managing your social and ads accounts, Marketing Hub has a vast amount of tools to help you execute your digital marketing strategy.

-You can use all of that data to segment your contact database in a way that allows you to personalize, contextualize all of your marketing campaigns, and overall refine your strategy.
+You can use all of that data to segment your contact database in a way that allows you to personalize reporting, contextualize all of your marketing campaigns, and refine your overall strategy.

 Speaking of segmentation!
 You can use any data that’s being captured in your Marketing Hub portal to segment your contact database.

-Create things like lists of contacts who have been engaging on your site recently for your sales team to do outreach to, or use information you’re collecting on your web forms to drop contacts into different nurturing campaigns based on specific criteria they meet.
+Create things like lists of contacts who have been engaged with your site recently for your sales team to do outreach to, or use information you’re collecting on your web forms to drop contacts into different nurturing campaigns based on specific criteria they meet.

 Segmenting your database in this way allows you to create more personalized, contextual marketing campaigns without having to spend hours and hours pulling lists and manually creating segments.